-SDN-based testing: In a software defined network (SDN) such as OpenFlow [23], the controller could directly instruct the switch to send test packets, and to detect and forward received test packets to the control plane.
+SDN-Based Testing: In a software defined network (SDN) such as OpenFlow [27], the controller could directly instruct the switch to send test packets and to detect and forward received test packets to the control plane.
 For performance testing, test packets need to be time-stamped at the routers.

-7. EVALUATION
+VII.
+EVALUATION

-7.1 Data Sets: Stanford and Internet2
+A. Data Sets: Stanford and Internet2

-We evaluated our prototype system on two sets of network configurations: the Stanford University backbone and the Internet2 backbone, representing a mid-size enterprise network and a nationwide backbone network respectively.
+We evaluated our prototype system on two sets of network configurations: the Stanford University backbone and the Internet2 backbone, representing a mid-size enterprise network and a nationwide backbone network, respectively.3

-Stanford Backbone: With a population of over 15,000 students, 2,000 faculty, and five /16 IPv4 subnets, Stanford represents a large enterprise network.
-There are 14 operational zone (OZ) Cisco routers connected via 10 Ethernet switches to 2 backbone Cisco routers that in turn connect Stanford to the outside world.
-Overall, the network has more than 757,000 forwarding entries and 1,500 ACL rules.
+Stanford Backbone: With a population of over 15000 students, 2000 faculty, and five/16 IPv4 subnets, Stanford represents a large enterprise network.
+There are 14 operational zone (OZ) Cisco routers connected via 10 Ethernet switches to two backbone Cisco routers that in turn connect Stanford to the outside world.
+Overall, the network has more than 757 000 forwarding entries and 1500 ACL rules.
 Data plane configurations are collected through command line interfaces.
 Stanford has made the entire configuration rule set public [1].

-Internet2: Internet2 is a nationwide backbone network with 9 Juniper T1600 routers and 100 Gb/s interfaces, supporting over 66,000 institutions in United States.
-There are about 100,000 IPv4 forwarding rules.
-All Internet2 configurations and FIBs of the core routers are publicly available [10], with the exception of ACL rules, which are removed for security concerns.
+Internet2: Internet2 is a nationwide backbone network with nine Juniper T1600 routers and 100-Gb/s interfaces, supporting over 66 000 institutions in US.
+There are about 100 000 IPv4 forwarding rules.
+All Internet2 configurations and FIBs of the core routers are publicly available [14], with the exception of ACL rules, which are removed for security concerns.
 Although IPv6 and MPLS entries are also available, we only use IPv4 rules in this paper.

-7.2 Test Packet Generation
+B. Test Packet Generation

-We ran our ATPG tool on a quad core Intel Core i7 CPU 3.2GHz and 6GB memory, using 8 threads.
+We ran ATPG on a quad-core Intel Core i7 CPU 3.2 GHz and 6 GB memory using eight threads.
 For a given number of test terminals, we generated the minimum set of test packets needed to test all the reachable rules in the Stanford and Internet2 backbones.
-Table 5 shows the number of test packets we need to send.
-For example, the first row tells us that if we attach test terminals to 10% of the ports, then we can test all of the reachable rules (22.2% of the total) by sending 725 test packets.
-If every edge port can act as a test terminal, then we can test 100% of the rules by sending just 3,871 test packets.
-The "Time" row indicates how long it takes for our ATPG algorithm to run and tells us the test packets we need to send - the worst case took about an hour (most of the time is spent calculating the all-pairs reachability).
+Table V shows the number of test packets needed.
+For example, the first column tells us that if we attach test terminals to 10% of the ports, then all of the reachable Stanford rules (22.2% of the total) can be tested by sending 725 test packets.
+If every edge port can act as a test terminal, 100% of the Stanford rules can be tested by sending just 3,871 test packets.
+The "Time" row indicates how long it took ATPG to run; the worst case took about an hour, the bulk of which was devoted to calculating all-pairs reachability.